DipakSirsath312/AI-ChatBot_Javascript-Project_Gemini-API/README.md

 # Branch: UC-5-message_handleUserInput
 This branch focuses on handling user input and message flow in a web-based AI chatbot built using JavaScript and integrated with the Gemini API.
 It represents the fifth use case in a step-by-step development approach, where core chat interaction logic is implemented.

+## 🚀 Features Implemented in This Branch
+Capture user input from the chat UI

+Validate and process user messages

+Display user messages dynamically in the chat window

+Send user input to the Gemini API

+Receive and render AI-generated responses

+Maintain a smooth conversational flow between user and AI

 ---
 # Branch: `UC-4-ErrorThrow_addMessage`